seb54/tp_kedro_weather/README.md

 kedro run
 ```

-## How to test your Kedro project
+## How to visualize your Kedro pipeline

-Have a look at the file `tests/test_run.py` for instructions on how to write your tests.
-You can run your tests as follows:
+You can visualize your pipeline with Kedro Viz:

 ```
-pytest
+kedro viz
 ```

-You can configure the coverage threshold in your project's `pyproject.toml` file under the `[tool.coverage.report]` section.
+This will open an interactive web interface at `http://localhost:4141` where you can explore the pipeline structure, nodes, and datasets.

 ## Project dependencies